SKhan141/COGS118B_Project/README.md

 # COGS118B_Project
-This is the repository for Sohaib, Siddhant, Steven, Alexander, and Simon
+This is the repository for the COGS 118B Project of Sohaib, Siddhant, Steven, Alexander, and Simon